maharasa/DevAutomaton/README.md

 - Technology independent.
 You can use any technology. (.net, java, node, angular, react,blazor..)
 - Don't buy Low code platform instead of create your own low code platform using Dev-automaton.

+## Advantages of writing technical specification
+- easy to write,
+- easy to re-call read
+- you can automate repeatative task

+## Create your own low code platform with ease using Dev Automaton, stop buying third party  low code platform.
-## What is source code automation?
+### What is source code automation?
   If you have 100 text boxes in your project while developing, you would need to write source code 100 times like this:

 < input type=“text” name=“name_of_control” />